Surprising Thailand is just that -- surprising.

 The Black House Museum is about 10 kilometers from Chiang Rai city center past the airport.
 Watch for the Singha brewery on the left, then turn left into Soi 1.
 Continue along for about 3km.

 Tham Lot Cave

-Tham Lot is a 1666m long cave system in Mae Hong Son province, with a bit of a difference.
+Tham Lot (Tham means Cave in Thai) is a 1666m long cave system in Mae Hong Son province, with a bit of a difference.

 The Nam Lang River flows into the cave on one side of a mountain and flows out the other side.
 Its possible to ride a bamboo raft along the stream through the cave.